 Due to its sorptive behavior, part of the substance might be (temporally) not bioavailable, thus interpretation of simulation studies in soil and sediment systems, as well as field data on soil is difficult.
 See also section on NER.
 DOC-based testing (e.g. OEDC 301 A and E) is not appropriate for sorptive substances.

 However, not all sorptive processes are fully understood.
-Some of them include also covalent binding, therefore also other structural features might be important besides Koc.
+Some of them include also covalent binding, therefore other structural features might also be important besides Koc.
 This is a challenge related to NER formation in soil and sediment studies.
-Defining persistence becomes difficult for sorptive substances because when using radiolabeling methods, the fraction which is assimilated into biomolecules and the fraction which is bound (through sorptive processes or covalent binding) to the soil/sediment matrix cannot be distinguished.
+Defining persistence becomes difficult for sorptive substances because when using radio-labeling methods, the fraction which is assimilated into biomolecules and the fraction which is bound (through sorptive processes or covalent binding) to the soil/sediment matrix cannot be distinguished.
 Where assimilation into biomolecules can be seen as biotransformation, the sorbed fraction is not (Gartiser et al. 2015).
 Therefore, the presence and properties of the matrix are a very determining factor for persistence of those substances.

 Conclusion on persistence assessment